 "Having discovered survivors from the Romulan attack on Kittomer (the famed attack that established peace between the Klingons and the Federation), Worf resists becoming one of them, even though he becomes a prisoner, himself.
 Instead, he begins to teach the younger Klingons about their ancestry and the proud tradition that exists among them, much to the chagrin of the Elders."

-On this day in 1994, Lois & Clark: The New Adventures Of Superman aired "The Rival."
-This served as the seventeenth episode of the first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1994 (in the U.S.), Lois & Clark: The New Adventures Of Superman aired "The Rival."
+Officially, this served as the seventeenth episode of the first season, and here's the plot summary as provided by IMDB.com:

 "The Metropolis Star seems able to scoop The Daily Planet on every story.
 Lois and Clark cannot discover how, until Clark embarks on a plan to investigate the Star and it's publisher Preston Carpenter, a man in the mold of Charles Foster Kane."